0u812/sbnw/readme.md

 The latest releases can be downloaded at https://github.com/0u812/sbnw/releases.

+## Test Cases

+The SBML [test models](https://github.com/0u812/sbnw/releases/download/1.2.4/testcases.zip) used with this tool are available for download from the releases page as well.

 ## SBNW: An Automatic Layout Tool for SBML

 Online C API documentation (via Doxygen) can be found at http://0u812.github.io/sbnw/docs.
 Python documentation can be found at http://0u812.github.io/sbnw/sphinx.